joemarshall/godot_onnx_extension/README.md

 Build dependencies are the same as for Godot, i.e. scons, C++ build tools, Android NDK / JDK for Android builds etc. Check out
 `.github/workflows/build.yml` for working build scripts (or use github actions if you can't be bothered to install all the build dependencies).

+# Actions builds

+Any time you check in to this repository (or a fork on which you have enabled github actions), it will build for all supported platforms and create a combined gdextension package as an artifact of that build.
+Look under the actions tab above for action runs.